 My latest project is a series of one- or two-hander mini-musicals, each one telling someone’s personal story.
 A receptionist’s first ever singing lesson; a blogger whose life-coaching has unexpected consequences; a hotel guest who’s checked in with no plans to check out again … every character has a tale to tell, and all those tales are linked, somehow, to the others.
 The first selfie introduces us to Melody Smart, who finds her encounter with a singing teacher unexpectedly traumatic.
 ‘Melody’ played to full houses at the Old Fire Station’s Crisis Café, the Jam Factory and the Jericho Tavern in Oxford, before hopping over to Ross-on-Wye’s Phoenix Theatre for another sell-out show, and rounding off our local tour with a performance at the unique Unicorn Theatre in Abingdon .
 Here’s some of the audience feedback from those shows:

 ‘Brilliantly written and superbly executed’ ‘Moving, funny, fascinating, absorbing’ ‘Flawlessly performed’ ‘Poignant, funny, painful, uplifting and deeply human’ ‘Amazing story-telling’

 —and a review by arts writer Nicola Lisle on her blog Oxfordshire Classical Music.

 Next in line for the Selfies will be Lady M, a blogger whose vicarious ambitions get out of hand …

-ENB’s electrifying production of Giselle as re-imagined by brilliant choreographer Akhram Khan is the basis for our winter term of Dance for Parkinson’s workshops, which I co-lead in Oxford as an ENB Associate Artist.
-Landlords versus workers, avenging spirits and macho rivalry are among the themes we’re exploring, and we’ve already played host to the cameras, being filmed for one of our funding partners, The Postcode Lottery.
-There’s plenty of food for imagination, dance and creativity from our wonderful participants, whose work on the DfP programme can be glimpsed along with our other hubs and the ENB’s company dancers in this short film.
+ENB’s much-loved production of Le Corsaire is the basis for our spring term of Dance for Parkinson’s workshops, which I co-lead in Oxford as an ENB Associate Artist.
+This is a swashbuckling tale of pirates, slaves and harems—which we may well bring up to date in our classes with a harem’s revolt … There’s plenty of food for imagination, dance and creativity from our wonderful participants, whose work on the DfP programme can be glimpsed along with our other hubs and the ENB’s company dancers in this short film.
 One of our regular participants, screenwriter Paul Mayhew-Archer, is currently developing a fictional film inspired by our classes—watch this space!